 Are deviled eggs healthy?
 They absolutely can be.
 I made these deviled eggs without mayo by combining hard-boiled egg yolks, avocado, lemon juice, Dijon mustard, salt, and black pepper in a food processor.

 Once the egg white halves were ready to fill, it was game time!
-I added the yolk mixture into the egg whites halves (see my tip below about how to create a homemade piping bag!) and topped the creation with black pepper and smoked paprika.
+I added the yolk mixture into the egg whites halves–see my tip below about how to create a homemade piping bag to easily put the filling into the egg!–and topped the creation with black pepper and smoked paprika.